temple-geography/fundamentals-of-gis/SQL Database Query in QGIS.md

 > 4. Hit Open.
 >
 > You can now hit Connect to add layers from this database, or just hit Close.
 The database is now registered, and you can open DB Manager to continue to the lab exercise.
+>
+> **To be clear, this is only necessary *if* you change computers.** You do not have connect to the DB if you are continuing work at a computer where the SpatiaLite database is already registered.

 ### Loading Spatial Tables